teofiloxyz/bitcoin-risk-and-return/README.md

 - The five biggest daily price changes occurred in 2010 and 2011, marking bitcoin’s early years as a period of intense volatility.
 - From 2010 until early 2017, average volatility decreased by about 80%, reflecting the market’s maturation.
 However, it still experiences occasional spikes.
 - After the 2017 spike, bitcoin resumed its downward trend in 2018.
-- In recent years, bitcoin has become more stable.
+- In recent years, bitcoin has become consistently more stable.
 - The decrease in volatility over time is closely linked to the factors already mentioned like a larger market cap, increased liquidity, and also institutional involvement.
 - This curve highlights bitcoin's evolution from a speculative asset to a more established component of the global financial system.